trueos/trueos-docs/trueos-handbook/using.rst

 checkbox is unchecked.

 The :guilabel:`Advanced` tab, seen in :numref:`Figure %s <network4>`,
-allows advanced users to manually input a :wiki:`MAC address` or :wiki:`IPv6 address`.
+allows advanced users to manually input a
+:wiki:`MAC address <MAC_address>` or
+:wiki:`IPv6 address <IPv6_address>`.
 Both boxes should remain checked in order to automatically receive these addresses, unless you are an advanced user with reason to change the default MAC or IPv6 address and an understanding of how to input an appropriate replacement address.

 .. _network4: